From Britain with love

 This is quite remarkable.
 Long before the US media and over a year before the Nunes memo was declassified, Paul Wood reports on a FISA warrant being granted on three Trump associates.
 We can’t exactly match the “activities of two Russian banks” with what has subsequently transpired in the various investigations into the alleged Russian collusion, but it is likely that one of the individuals was Mannafort.
 Nonetheless, it seems Paul Wood was reporting on there being a FISA warrant in an investigation of which “ultimately Donald Trump himself was the subject” long before the topic surfaced in the US mainstream media.
 Until the Nunes memo, there was certainly speculation on social media that Steele had enabled the FBI to obtain a FISA warrant on the Trump campaign.
 But even the hysterical Trump-hating David Corn, reporting on the then undeclared FBI investigations into the Trump campaign on 31 October 2016, does not mention the granting of any FISA warrant.
-Wood, over a year before the Nunes report, was reporting that it had been as an established fact.
+Corn most probably knew about the FISA warrant but was careful not to mention that he knew it had been granted, as that would attract suspicion.
+Wood, over a year before the Nunes report, was confidently reporting to the BBC that a FISA warrant had been awarded as an established fact.
 How on earth did he manage that??

 Reporting or making news?